Sonar Pipe Inspection Is an Effective Visual Inspection Method

 Conventional closed-circuit television (CCTV) is the standard acceptable method of visually inspecting pipelines above the waterline, but it cannot provide visual information on internal pipe conditions below the waterline.
 Water impurity can obstruct CCTV inspections, while sonar profiling is capable of providing and quantifying dimensional data on the silt level, grease accumulation, pipe deformation, offsets, blockages and more in partially and fully surcharged pipes below the waterline.

-Our state-of-the-art sonar pipe inspection and profiling technology can be used to:
+Our state-of-the-art sonar profiling system can be used to:

 - Capture accurate, reliable data in submerged and semi-submerged pipelines